 January 2019, Curtis gave all of his galaxies to

 Tlon when he left the project.
 In August 2020 we shared an update on the known

 distribution of address space, where

 Curtis’ galaxies are marked as Tlon’s “naked galaxies”.
-Since then, Tlon
+Shortly thereafter, Tlon

 disbursed its naked galaxies among the employees that wanted one who did not

 already possess one, thus removing Tlon and urbit.org’s controlling share of the